Long and Houston Baptist host New Orleans

 New Orleans Privateers (3-8) at Houston Baptist Huskies (3-10)

+The Huskies have gone 3-4 in home games.
+Houston Baptist allows 85.0 points and has been outscored by 5.8 points per game.

 The Privateers have gone 0-5 away from home.
-New Orleans has a 0-5 record in games decided by at least 10 points.
+New Orleans ranks ninth in the Southland with 19.3 defensive rebounds per game led by Tyson Jackson averaging 3.4.

 The Huskies and Privateers match up Friday for the first time in Southland play this season.

-TOP PERFORMERS: Long is shooting 43.3% from beyond the arc with 3.0 made 3-pointers per game for the Huskies, while averaging 15.5 points and 1.5 steals.
-Bonke Maring is shooting 59.7% and averaging 14.5 points over the last 10 games for Houston Baptist.
+TOP PERFORMERS: Long averages 3.0 made 3-pointers per game for the Huskies, scoring 15.5 points while shooting 43.3% from beyond the arc.
+Bonke Maring is shooting 59.7% and averaging 14.5 points over the past 10 games for Houston Baptist.

-Tyson Jackson is averaging 10.4 points for the Privateers.
-Jordan Johnson is averaging 2.7 made 3-pointers over the last 10 games for New Orleans.
+Jordan Johnson is averaging 15.1 points, 3.7 assists and 1.8 steals for the Privateers.
+Khaleb Wilson-Rouse is averaging 11.3 points over the last 10 games for New Orleans.

 LAST 10 GAMES: Huskies: 2-8, averaging 81.3 points, 30.2 rebounds, 16.3 assists, 7.5 steals and 3.2 blocks per game while shooting 48.1% from the field.
 Their opponents have averaged 84.9 points per game.